Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 is selected, its name appears in red in the explorer.
 Only one grid can be selected at any time.
 A grid must be selected in order to change its legend, or to inspect its cells values.
 This way of selecting a grid can be slow for larger grids.
 Grids can also be selected by using the context menu of the grid in the sidebar.
-It has an option "Select in viewer".
+It has an option *Select in viewer*.

 **Pressing the “zoom to extent” button (** |image5| **) in the toolbar:** zooms out until all the grids that are visualized in the current viewer fit on the screen.

-In the 3d viewer the following also works:
+In the 3D viewer the following also works:

 **Hold the right mouse button while moving the mouse**: this moves the camera in a trajectory around the grid.
 The direction and length of the